mina-atef-00/mina-atef-00/README.md

 <a href="https://discordapp.com/channels/@me/747449468864954438/"><img src="https://img.shields.io/badge/Discord-7289DA?style=for-the-badge&logo=discord&logoColor=white"></a>

-Accepted as an Intern for the [Outreachy May 2022 Cohort](https://www.outreachy.org)
+Accepted as an Intern in the [Outreachy May 2022 Cohort](https://www.outreachy.org) for [Les Fruits Défendus](https://github.com/LesFruitsDefendus/)

 Egyptian Engineering Student.
 Building projects with Django and aspiring to be a Full-Stack Web developer.